reactgraphqlacademy/graphql-api-training/README.md

 ### Tasks

-- [ ] 7.
+- [ ] 8.
 We want to be able to filter discounts by training ID.
 Modify `DiscountFilter` to include the field `trainingId`.
 You need to add the type to each field of the input type, [example](https://graphql.org/learn/schema/#input-types).
-- [ ] 8.
+- [ ] 9.
 Add a field `code` to the `DiscountOrderField` type.
-- [ ] 9.
+- [ ] 10.
 Edit the type `DiscountOrder` and add the right types to each field.
-- [ ] 10.
-Update the field `discounts` in the `Query` type to include all the connection [arguments](https://relay.dev/graphql/connections.htm#sec-Arguments). 🕵️‍♀️ Hint, it's **very similar** to the `trainings` field in the `Query` type.
-You'll now it works when the following query works:
+- [ ] 11.
+Update the field `discounts` in the `Query` type to include the `filter` and `orderBy` arguments.
+Once implemented, the following query should work.

 ```graphql
 query {